Three Bears Family Portrait

-The Three Bears Family Portrait.
-Art by Bob Orsillo
+The Three Bears Family Portrait - Original fairytale fine art by Bob Orsillo

 "The Story of the Three Bears" (sometimes known as "The Three Bears", "Goldilocks and the Three Bears" or, simply, "Goldilocks") is a fairy tale first recorded in narrative form by British author and poet Robert Southey, and first published anonymously in a volume of his writings in 1837.
 The same year, British writer George Nicol published a version in rhyme based upon Southey's prose tale, with Southey approving the attempt to bring the story more exposure.
 Both versions tell of three bears and an old woman who trespasses upon their property.